 4.3.
-Adding/Deleting a Replica
+Adding/deleting a replica

-The operation for creating a replica of an already existing dataset is similar to that of adding a master file and is shown in Figure 7.
-This operation is invoked when a user or Grid resource wants to explicitly register a copy in the RC structure, i.e. all file copies are not automatically registered within the catalog.
-This is to support scenarios where copies of datasets are created on the scratch disks of computational resources for specific jobs and then deleted.
+The operation for creating a replica of an already existing data set is similar to that of adding a master file and is shown in Figure 7.
+This operation is invoked when a user or Grid resource wishes to explicitly register a copy in the RC structure, i.e. all file copies are not automatically registered within the catalog.
+This is to support scenarios where copies of data sets are created on the scratch disks of computational resources for specific jobs and then deleted.

 The ReplicaManager entity in the Grid resource determines whether a file can be retained based on certain policies; in Figure 7, the policy is whether there is enough storage to retain the file.
-In that case, a registration request with the lfn is sent to the nearest RegionalRC (or leaf RC) which is then transmitted to the TopRegionalRC for the simulated Data Grid.
-It is important to note that a replica can only be registered when its master file has already been mapped by the TopRegionalRC.
+In that case, a registration request with the lfn is sent to the nearest RegionalRC (or leaf RC), which is then transmitted to the TopRegionalRC for the simulated data Grid.
+It is important to note that a replica can be registered only when its master file has already been mapped by the TopRegionalRC.
 Otherwise, the replica registration would be denied by both TopRegionalRC and RegionalRC entities.